 # nslookup 192.168.0.200

-The setup of Master and Slave DNS server has configured successfully , I believe this article will help those who are looking to setup the same at your end.
-Drop me your feedback/comment.
+The setup of the Master and Slave DNS server has been configured successfully, I believe this article will help those who are looking to setup the same on your end.
+Drop me your feedback/comments.

 Thank you!!